Champion Power Equipment vs Yamaha

 Expert Analysis

-Champion Power Equipment and Yamaha represent two distinct approaches to the portable generator market.
+Champion Power Equipment and Yamaha represent two very different approaches to the portable generator market.
 Champion fields a massive catalog of 81 published models, giving buyers a wide range of options across wattage classes and use cases.
-Yamaha, by contrast, offers just 10 published models but backs them with a Tier A reliability rating (93 out of 100), significantly outpacing Champion's Tier B rating (72 out of 100).
-That reliability gap is one of the most important distinctions between the two brands.
+Yamaha, by contrast, offers just 10 published models but backs them with a Tier A reliability rating (93 out of 100), significantly outpacing Champion's Tier B score of 72 out of 100.
+Despite the reliability gap, the two brands land remarkably close in average overall score, with Yamaha at 5.2 and Champion at 5.1 on a 10-point scale.

 Key Differences